FALL RIVER REGIONAL BIKEWAY:

 Note; Straight the trail leads to the Britland Park parking lot.

-Heading right (East) the trail now loops back between the park and river, passing by Interchange Park before the trail currently ends after 2.2 miles.
-Future plans call for continuing the trail back to Quequechan St, as well as, continuing the trail west to connect to the Heritage State Park Walkway.
+Heading right, Southeast, the trail now Loops back between the park and river, passing by Interchange Park before the trail currently ends after 2.2 miles.
+Future plans call for continuing the trail Southeast, along the river, back to *Quequechan Street, where it will re-join the Alfred J. Lima Quequechan River Rail Trail.

 HH